 You can keep your gum healthy by flossing and brushing daily and getting regular dental scaling that helps remove plaques and calculus at your dentist.

-There are so many factors contributing to disease, and poor oral hygiene (not flossing and brushing) is only one.
+Many factors contribute to disease, and poor oral hygiene (not flossing and brushing) is only one.
 Other factors include:

 Do not think because you do not have any cavities.
 You are also not having gum disease.
-Gingivitis or gum disease is entirely painless at the beginning, and the leading signs are bleeding gum.
+Gingivitis or gum disease is entirely painless initially, and the leading signs are bleeding gum.
 That’s why good oral hygiene and twice-yearly visits to your dentist for a check-up is essential for your oral health, even if you don’t have a cavity.

 Can gum disease be cured?